bcwhite-code/brians-blueprints/self-building-spacex.md

 (like tens of thousands) of scaffolding just for the space mall.

-In this same space will be the main science factory so keep that in mind as it'll probably need *hundreds* of thousands of scaffolding to complete.
+In this same space will be the main science factory so keep that in mind as it will probably need *hundreds* of thousands of scaffolding to complete.

 Personally, I don't use trains or city blocks in space because